Description

 Quack - move hand like a duck's beak saying "quack"

-- As the book progresses, sing each verse in a "sadder" voice.
-Talk about the feeling of "sadness."
-Show a "sad" face.
+- As the book progresses, sing each verse in a more "sad" tone.
+Talk about the feeling of "sadness" and show a "sad" face.
 Talk about things that make us sad just like the Mommy Duck in the story.

 - Practice counting backwards from 5 to 1 using your fingers.
 This is a great fine-motor activity.